If you're about to fly from Gatwick you need to read this

 When Gatwick’s North Terminal opened, the Sussex airport handled about 21.5 million passengers each year — half the current number.
 At the time, BA was dominant, having just taken over the long-standing incumbent, British Caledonian.

-When BA’s move from the original terminal (now know as South) to North took place, it was into a new, empty structure.
+In 1988, BA’s move from the original terminal (now know as South) was into a new, empty structure.
 Furthermore, ground handling technology was far more primitive and labour intensive.

-Nearly three decades on, BA carries more passengers than in 1988, but it has been eclipsed by an airline that didn't exist then: easyJet.
+Nearly three decades on, BA carries more passengers than in 1988, but it has been eclipsed by an airline that was born only in 1995: easyJet.
 The budget carrier flew almost 75 million passengers last year.
 More than a quarter of them — 20 million — went to or from Gatwick, now the airline’s main base.

 As easyJet grew at Gatwick, its operation spilled over from the original location in South Terminal to the North.
 The split causes a wide range of problems — every day, some arriving passengers expecting to turn up at South Terminal find themselves North, and vice-versa.

-But to consolidate all the easyJet operations in one terminal, it was necessary for two other big airlines to move.
+But to consolidate all the easyJet operations in one terminal, two other big airlines will also have to move.

 BA, the second-largest carrier at Gatwick, heads south.
-To ensure enough room for it, Virgin Atlantic goes north.
+To provide enough room for it, Virgin Atlantic goes north.

-Some flights have already been tested, and starting next Wednesday, 11 January, the daily BA Gatwick-New York flight will switch to South Terminal.
-It is followed on 19 January by the Naples departures.
+Some flights have already been tested from the opposite terminals, and starting next Wednesday, 11 January, the daily BA Gatwick-New York flight will switch to South Terminal.
+It is followed from 19 January by the Naples departures.

 The big move has been planned for two years.
 It involves 42 major projects and a “to-do” list for the switch itself with 500 items.